deltahat/aneil/README.md

 3) Copy the credentials.

-4) In config.py complete with your credentials.
+4) In config.py complete with your credentials:
 ```python
 CONSUMER_KEY = 'xxxxxxxxxxxxxxxxxxxxxxxxx'
 CONSUMER_SECRET = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'